 Shop around for more affordable auto insurance and find discounts you didn't take advantage of in the previous year.
-Taking the time to do an apples-to-apples quote comparison may save you money by making a switch to a different insurer.
+Taking the time to do an apples-to-apples auto insurance quote comparison may save you money by making a switch to a different insurer.

 You can also use driver-monitored tools and programs, such as State Farm’s Drive Safe and Save™ program and Progressive’s Snapshot program.
 Your driving record has an impact on your car insurance costs, and these tools help you understand your driving habits.
 Additionally, you can take a defensive driving course to improve your skills behind the wheel.

 Over time, you might consider changing the type of vehicle you drive and your current coverage.
 It helps to reevaluate your policy each year, especially if your circumstances change.
 Also, try bundling your car and homeowners insurance for additional savings.